 There will almost definitely be penalties for unpaid charges, but these are still to be confirmed.

-If you only travel to the Green Zone, but not the Red Zone, you’re probably safe from any charges for the time being, however if you're already looking at changing your vehicle, it’d be best to make sure that your new car meets the required emissions standard ready for the changes.
-If you’re not looking at changing your car it’s worth keeping the upcoming changes in mind as it may make sense to change vehicle before the Green Zone comes into force.
+If you don't travel into this small area, you’re probably safe from any charges for the time being, however it may be likely that this area grows or a different Ultra Low Emission Zone (ULEZ) is introduced with less stringent requirements (like that in London and Birmingham).
+If you're looking at changing car it be best to go as green as possible and at least meets the standard of the ULEZ zones that Oxford may copy.
+If you’re not looking at changing your car it’s worth keeping an eye on potential changes as it may make sense to change vehicle before the Green Zone comes into force.

-All of our new cars meet the latest emissions standard so won’t be subject to the Clean Air Zone Charge.
-Similarly, all of our petrol used cars and most of our diesel cars will meet the required standard.
+All of our new cars meet the latest emissions standards.
+Similarly, all of our petrol used cars and most of our diesel cars will meet standard ULEZ requirements.
 Just ask us if you want to be sure.

 Please note, this page is as accurate as possible at the time of creation (May 2021).
 All plans and details may change at a later date.